 To Make the Pumpkin Chocolate Chip Bundt Cake

 In a medium mixing bowl, combine the flour, spices, salt, baking soda and baking powder; set aside.

-Using an electric mixer, cream the softened butter and sugars until fluffy, 2-3 minutes.
-Add eggs, one at a time, mixing well after each addition.
+Using an electric mixer, cream the softened butter with both sugars until fluffy, 2-3 minutes.
+Add the eggs, one at a time, mixing well after each addition.
 Add the pumpkin; mix until batter is just combined (batter will be very thick.)
 Use a mixing spoon to fold in the chocolate chips.

-Spoon the prepared batter into an 8-inch (6 cup) bundt pan that has been well sprayed with non-stick spray, then cover pan tightly with foil, pinching the edges of the foil and the cake pan to make sure it's well sealed.
+Spoon the prepared batter into an 7-inch (6 cup) bundt pan that has been well sprayed with non-stick spray; cover bundt pan tightly with foil, pinching the edges of the foil and the cake pan to make sure it's well sealed.

-Pour 1 1/2 cups water into the pot of your electric pressure cooker (Instant Pot), placing the trivet in the bottom of the pot.
+Pour 1 cup of water into the Instant Pot, adding the silicone sling/trivet to the bottom of the pot.
 Place the foil-covered bundt pan down into the pot, setting it onto the trivet, securing the silicone handles together over the top of the bundt pan.

-Lock the electric pressure cooker lid into place, then select the High Pressure setting for 25 minutes, bringing the Instant Pot to full pressure.
-When the timer sounds, use a natural pressure release for 10 minutes, then perform a quick pressure release to remove any remaining pressure from the electric pressure cooker.
+Lock the Instant Pot lid into place, selecting the high pressure setting for 25 minutes, bringing the Instant Pot to full pressure.
+When the timer sounds, use a natural pressure release for 10 minutes, then perform a quick pressure release to remove any remaining pressure from the Instant Pot.

-Using the foil sling, carefully lift the bundt cake out of the electric pressure cooker, onto a wire rack to cool.
-Leave it covered for 10 minutes, then remove the foil.
+Using the silicone sling/trivet, carefully lift the bundt cake out of the Instant Pot, onto a wire rack to cool.
+Leave the bundt pan covered for 10 minutes, then remove the foil.
 After 10 minutes uncovered, invert the bundt cake onto a cake stand or cake plate so it can remove itself from the pan.
-Cover the cake and the platter with plastic wrap to cool completely before glazing.
+Cover the cake and the platter with plastic wrap, allowing the cake to cool completely before glazing and slicing to serve.

 To Make the Cider Glaze